StevenPeutz/MacOS-EasyLookUp-tool/installation_guide.md

 *(****⌃ ****= control key,**** ⌘ ****= the command key****)***

-**The EasyLookUp tool works within SRT, ALR, bouncer, CENTRA, google docs, Quip, Notes and some other applications**
+**The EasyLookUp tool works within Chrome, Safari, Firefox, Brave, google docs, Quip, Notes and some other applications**